gannochenko/dash0-ta/README.md

 You need to have [k6](https://k6.io/) installed.

+On my M1 mac it gave me about 200 requests per second with average latency of 40ms.

 You can go to Grafana, create a dashboard (see Appendix A) to track the operational metrics.

 ## Further improvements